-In December 2013, the Board decided to continue the share-based incentive plan approved in 2011.
-The plan for the 2014 performance period will cover about 40 Valmet key executives.
+In December 2013, the Board decided to continue the sharebased incentive plan approved in 2011.
+The plan for the 2014 performance period covers 40 Valmet key executives.
 The potential reward generated will be based on Valmet EBITA % and the orders received growth of the services business.
-The potential rewards to be paid on the basis of the 2014 performance period will correspond to a maximum total of 197,000 Metso shares.
-The current Valmet Executive Team can receive a maximum reward of 106,684 Metso shares.
-The maximum total number in Valmet shares will be decided in April 2014.
+The potential rewards to be paid on the basis of the 2014 performance period will correspond to a maximum total of 744,125 Valmet shares.
+The current Valmet Executive Team can receive a maximum reward of 416,042 Valmet shares.
 The potential reward from the 2014 performance period will be paid at the end of an approximately two-year vesting period in 2017, partly in company shares and partly in cash.